-To qualify for the Postgraduate Diploma in Gastronomy, a student must achieve 120 points by successfully completing the requirements in the structure below.
+3 To qualify for the Postgraduate Diploma in Gastronomy, a student must achieve 120 points by successfully completing the requirements in the structure below.

-120 points from BUSS823, GAST801, GAST803, GAST805, GAST807-810
+30 points GAST801 and 90 points from CLSY810, GAST805, GAST807-812

-Postgraduate Diploma in Gastronomy Table

-Code Title Points Prerequisites

-BUSS823 Qualitative Research Design and Analysis 15

-GAST801 Principles of Gastronomy 30

-GAST803 Semiotics of Gastronomy 15

-GAST805 Food, Culture and Society 15

-GAST807 Politics, Power and Food 15

-GAST808 Global Beverages 15

-GAST809 Gastronomy, Culture and Global Cuisines 15

-GAST810 Food Perspectives: Nutrition, Wellbeing and Gastronomy 15
+Postgraduate Diploma in Gastronomy Table Code Title Points Prerequisites CLSY810 Qualitative Research Methods 15 GAST801 Principles of Gastronomy 30 GAST805 Signs Symbols and Ritual: Unveiling the Language of Culinary Expression 15 GAST807 Politics, Power and Food 15 GAST808 Global Beverages 15 GAST809 Gastronomy, Culture and Global Cuisines 15 GAST810 Food Perspectives: Nutrition, Wellbeing and Gastronomy 15 GAST811 Nourishing Connections: Workplace Internship Project ^a 30 GAST812 Gastronomic Field Trip: Exploring the Food of Aotearoa and the South Pacific ^a 15 a: Subject to the approval of the programme leader.